Angeline Abela, ACP, BHSc-P(Hons.), MA – Fellow

 Dugg Steary, CCPf, MA(c) – Fellow

-Dugg Steary is an educator and researcher with the Paramedic Academy at Justice Institute of British Columbia in Vancouver, British Columbia, Canada.
+Dugg Steary is a paramedic educator and researcher in Vancouver, British Columbia, Canada.
 He is completing his Master of Arts in Learning and Technology at Royal Roads University.
 His masters research is focused on Open Education and impacts with paramedic education, and has additional interest in research capacity, student engagement, education technology, blended learning, and factors affecting student success.
 Follow Dugg on Twitter, visit his education blog, or view his research on ResearchGate.

 Harrison Stein, ACP, BClinPrac – Member